pierre-rouleau/usrhome/readme.rst

 ================================== ================================================================
 ``cls``                            Shortcut for ``clear``; clear the content of the shell window.

-``flip-to-ln FNAME DNAME``         Move file FNAME into directory DNAME and create a symbolic link
+``flip-to-ln DNAME FNAME``         Move file FNAME into directory DNAME and create a symbolic link
                                    at DNAME that points to its new location inside directory DNAME.

                                    - Under Linux, where the GNU coreutils ln (>= 8.16) has the